jrxpress/simple-photo-gallery/readme.txt

 None

 == Changelog ==
+= 1.5=
+= Added a new masonry style gallery template for photo galleries.
+Select template 3 when creating galleries to use this new masonry style template.

 = 1.4 =
 - Added gallery home page sorting capability.
 This setting will allow the administrator to set the order in which galleries are displayed on the gallery home page.
 - Fixed shortcode logic to now display page and shortcode content properly.